 Before I start with the tips, maybe a meta-tip is this: writing a referee report for an academic publication is very different from writing an Amazon review for a book you recently read.
 This list points out some of the differences.

 - The review you will do will have two purposes.
-First, it will help the authors improve their final submission.
+First and foremost, it will help the authors improve their final submission.
 Second, it will help us course organizers to grade the final submission.
-The main purpose is however the first one.
 So you really need to focus on how you can help the authors improve their paper.

 - It is important to have an improvement mindset rather than a critique mindset.
 You are not the enemy of the authors.
 You are their friend.
-You should see potential for improvements everywhere, even in the weak parts of the paper.
-Your goal is to help authors bring the publications up to a quality level that is good enough for publication.
+You should see potential for improvements everywhere, even in the weakest parts of the paper.
+Your goal is to help authors bring the paper up to a quality level that is good enough for publication.

 - Even a short paper can be improved in a hundred ways.
-Handle major issues –e.g. there are no explicit research questions, the method does not fit the RQ –and discuss these first.
-Then have your list of minor issues –such as language, errors in numbers, inconsistencies.
+Handle major issues first–e.g. if there are no explicit research questions, if the research strategy does not fit the RQ .
+Then list minor issues –such as language, errors in numbers, inconsistencies.

 - Be specific both when you say something positive and negative.
 Remember that your job is not to provide your opinion, but to help authors improve their paper.
 So instead of saying “I think the paper is very well-written” say rather: “The paper is easy to follow because the authors explicitly write about their RQ in the introduction, show what we know and not know about the RQ, and are clear about their own contribution”.

 - You should justify your critique and your praise.
 Don’t just say “the method used fits well the purpose of the paper” without also saying “because interview as method gives a detailed insight….”.
 Don’t say “the article lacks focus” without also saying “because the research question is too wide for a small scale project like this”.